 Tag Archives: groom speech

-023_icing_on_cakeAs she prepares for the big day, it’s worth noting that Just about the only ingredients that come free are the speeches.
+023_icing_on_cakeAs you prepare for the big day, it’s worth noting that Just about the only ingredients that come free are the speeches.
 They will, or should be, the icing on the cake of the perfect day.

 The speakers will have been chosen.
 However, there is advice they can be given to help ensure the memorable day is made even more memorable.